In this post, we reviewed the 5 best Ryobi cordless drills & & impact drivers.

 - LED light can only be turned on while using the driver

 2. Ryobi P238 18V One+ Brushless 1/4 2,000 Inch Pound, 3,100 RPM Cordless Impact Driver

 The Ryobi P238 One+ comes with an 18V brushless motor.
 As such, it boasts of improved runtime, and motor life than its predecessors.
 When it comes to power, of course, it has improved as well and has a torque of up to 2,000 in/lbs and can do up to 4,350 IPM even with large fasteners.

 It also has a 1/4” auto-load chuck that will make swapping out bits easier and faster.
-At its rear, you’ll see 3-speed switch.
-Such position is already very strategic as it allows you to change the speed on one hand and even using only your thumb.
+At its rear, you’ll see a 3-speed switch.
+Such a position is already very strategic as it allows you to change the speed on one hand and even use only your thumb.
 The switch also features speeds from low to medium or high with the fastest speed at 3,100 RPM.

 Based on actual tests, it was also found that you can also easily control the speed and keep it constant when using the variable speed trigger.
 You’ll also find the reverse switch by the bottom of the body.
 Such location also makes the switch easily accessible with your thumb and index finger.

 The observable downside, however, is that the tool is quite heavy, particularly its head.
 However, to help you maintain your grip despite its weight is the rubber over-mold.
 This material allows you to hold the tool more comfortably, even with gloves on.

 - Brushless motor for more runtime and motor life

 3. Ryobi P234g One+ 18-Volt Lithium Ion Cordless Impact Driver